-As a child, I grew up in Northwest Illinois where my father and uncle started taking me to the blind when I was still in diapers.
-Although my grandfather was a member of two duck clubs in the famed Illinois River Bottoms, my interests also expanded into a passion for hunting geese in Illinois’ agricultural fields and ponds.
-Many afternoons were spent pheasant and quail hunting with friends as well, but it was the unmistakable sound of wind rushing through the wings of waterfowl that became the foundation of who I am today.
+As a child, I grew up in Northwest Illinois where my father, uncles and grandfather taught me the love of hunting, fishing, and a deep-rooted appreciation for all things outdoors.
+I often deer hunted, trapped and upland hunted with friends as well, but it was the unmistakable sound of wind rushing through the wings of waterfowl that became the foundation of who I am today.

-I now live in north central Missouri with my wife, Kate, and daughter, Vivian, where I co-own and operate Habitat Flats, the #1 Waterfowl Lodge in North America.
-I am a hunter, conservationist, outdoor photographer, and lover of all things outdoors.
-I spend April through October managing the many farms that comprise of Habitat Flats, while the remainder of the year is spent sharing my love of waterfowl hunting with clients from all over the world.
-To watch the fruits of our labor in the off season result in the descent of thousands of migrating waterfowl every fall is a satisfaction I cannot describe.
+I now live in north central Missouri with my wife, Kate, and our daughters, Vivian and Victoria.
+I work April through October managing the many farms that comprise Habitat Flats, while the remainder of the year is spent sharing my love of waterfowl hunting with guests from all over the world.
+To watch the fruits of our labor in the off season result in the descent of thousands of migrating waterfowl every fall...it's a satisfaction I cannot describe.
 Habitat Flats now has two operations in Missouri, featuring our newest lodge, The Grand.
 We also run a Snow Goose operation in Arkansas, as well as fall hunts September through October in Saskatchewan.

 For some, waterfowl season is defined by dates on a calendar.
 For me, it is a passion that lasts year round.
 The sweat equity invested into the habitat management is just as rewarding as the hunting itself; it is truly a labor of love.